YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I avoid giving a number before I see the scalp, hair caliber, donor area, surface area, and the direction of the existing hair.
 Two patients can both say they have a crown cowlick, but one may have a normal whorl and the other may have progressive vertex loss.

-The danger is that the crown can quietly spend too much donor hair.
-If the patient uses many grafts in the crown too early, there may be fewer options later for the frontal area, mid scalp, or repair work.
-This is where donor area planning becomes central.
+The weaker point is that the crown can quietly spend too much donor hair.
+If the patient uses many grafts in the crown too early, there may be fewer options later for the frontal area, mid-scalp, or repair work.
+Here, donor area planning becomes central.

 When I plan this area, I am not only asking how many grafts can be placed.
 I am asking whether those grafts will create enough visible benefit to justify their use.
 When this is weak, waiting or medical support may be better than surgery.